 - Dressings are to be kept clean and dry.
 A small amount of clear drainage or bleeding may take place.
-When this is happening, the dressing should be changed daily. - •You may get the incision wet when showering five days after surgery.
-The shower should be brief (five minutes or so) and the wound patted dry with a clean towel. - •If you have staples or stitches, they are usually removed two weeks after surgery - •If purulent material (thick white or greenish in color) is coming from the wound, or the wound is quite red on the edges, or you are having at temperature of 101.5 or higher, you should call my office and talk to me or the doctor on call.
+When this is happening, the dressing should be changed daily. - You may get the incision wet when showering 3 days after surgery.
+The shower should be brief (five minutes or so) and the wound patted dry with a clean towel. - If you have staples or stitches, they are usually removed two weeks after surgery - If purulent material (thick white or greenish in color) is coming from the wound, or the wound is quite red on the edges, or you are having at temperature of 101.5 or higher, you should call my office and talk to me or the doctor on call. - Never, ever remove your own stitches or trim what may appear to be excess suture material.
+We will remove your stitches in the office at your post-op appointment.
+If you are concerned about your stitches or if they are bothering you, please call us.